AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Raise deductibles.
 You can raise your deductibles to lower your auto insurance costs.
 However, you’ll have to pay more if your child causes a comprehensive or collision claim.

 • Get them a safe car.
-Insurance companies base their prices partially on vehicle safety ratings, so get your kid an affordable but safe car (find out more about the best cars for teens below).
+Insurance companies base their prices partially on vehicle safety ratings, so get your teenager an affordable but safe car (find out more about the best cars for teens below).

 How Much Car Insurance Increases With Teenage Drivers